When you’re mistakenly reported as deceased, you need a credit reporting lawyer.

 - file lawsuits against the responsible parties

-- seek compensation for harm suffered (or, in the case of deceased reporting, potentially seek compensation for without having to prove harm)
+- seek compensation for harm suffered (or, in the case of deceased reporting, potentially seek compensation without having to prove harm)

 - make the wrongdoers pay for your legal costs and fees

-How to Dispute Deceased Reporting
+How to Dispute a Deceased Reporting Error

 - Review all your accounts for mistakes, including credit reports, benefits, insurance, retirement, banking, store accounts, and social security.
+Your looking for instances of being mistakenly reported as deceased, but also any other mistakes.

 - Gather any evidence and documentation you have to support your dispute.
-In this case, birth certificates, driver’s license, recent transactions, current bills, leases, etc.
+In this case, birth certificates, driver’s license, recent transactions, current bills, leases, etc. Anything that proves you’re alive.

 - Dispute with the SSA.
 If the Social Security Administration is involved and your Social Security Number has been added to the Death Master File, you will need to report in person to your local SSA office with originals of your supporting documents to be issued a formal proof of life.
 Copies of this document should be included with any dispute sent to a consumer reporting agency or financial entity.